btdobbs/AI/Project/03/README.md

 $V_{k+1}(s) \leftarrow \max_{a} \sum_{s^{\prime}} T(s,a,s^{\prime})\[R(s,a,s^{\prime})+ \gamma V_k(s^{\prime})\]$

-Write a value iteration agent in ValueIterationAgent, which has been partially specified for you in valueIterationAgents.py.
-Your value iteration agent is an offline planner, not a reinforcement learning agent, and so the relevant training option is the number of iterations of value iteration it should run (option -i) in its initial planning phase.
-ValueIterationAgent takes an MDP on construction and runs value iteration for the specified number of iterations before the constructor returns.
+Write a value iteration agent in `ValueIterationAgent`, which has been partially specified for you in `valueIterationAgents.py`.
+Your value iteration agent is an offline planner, not a reinforcement learning agent, and so the relevant training option is the number of iterations of value iteration it should run (option `-i`) in its initial planning phase. `ValueIterationAgent` takes an MDP on construction and runs value iteration for the specified number of iterations before the constructor returns.

-Value iteration computes
-k
-k-step estimates of the optimal values,
-V
-k
-V
-k
-​
- .
-In addition to runValueIteration, implement the following methods for ValueIterationAgent using V k
+Value iteration computes $k-$step estimates of the optimal values, $V_k$.
+In addition to `runValueIteration`, implement the following methods for `ValueIterationAgent` using $V_k$:
-V
-k
-​
- :

-- computeActionFromValues(state) computes the best action according to the value function given by self.values.
+- `computeActionFromValues(state)` computes the best action according to the value function given by self.values.
-- computeQValueFromValues(state, action) returns the Q-value of the (state, action) pair given by the value function given by self.values.
+- `computeQValueFromValues(state, action)` returns the Q-value of the (state, action) pair given by the value function given by `self.values`.

 These quantities are all displayed in the GUI: values are numbers in squares, Q-values are numbers in square quarters, and policies are arrows out from each square.

+### Important

-Important: Use the “batch” version of value iteration where each vector V k
+Use the “batch” version of value iteration where each vector V k
 V